Peachball/1brc/brc-rs/README.md

   - use perf
     - `perf annotate` + `perf report` can check which specific instructions were run the most
+      - determine instruction is taking long
     - use `perf stat -d` to check useful stats like
-      - which instruction is taking long
       - cpu cache performance
+      - branch misses
       * useful guide [1]

 Notes